-- #4 Managing a mentoring relationship: This booklet provides practical advice and guidelines on how both mentors and mentees or protégées can build mentoring relationships that are productive and successful.
+This booklet (Download PDF) provides practical advice and guidelines on how both mentors and mentees or protégées can build mentoring relationships that are productive and successful.
 It also explains the guidelines under which LAWPRO will waive surcharges on claims made against lawyers acting as mentors in a mentoring relationship.

-- #5 Managing practice interruptions: This booklet provides a comprehensive review of the steps you can take to prepare for unexpected minor and major practice interruptions, and how you should respond to them.
-It reviews what you have to do to protect your people, your practice, and your premises and property.
+Foresight, along with some planning and preparation beforehand is critical to minimizing the impact of any accident or disaster, large or small.
+This booklet (Download PDF) provides a comprehensive review of the steps you can take to prepare for unexpected minor and major practice interruptions, and how you should respond to them.
+It reviews what… Read More »